Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-2.md

 # Task 4: Generating Commit Messages

 The new Generated Commit Message feature uses GitHub Copilot AI to describe your code changes.
-This makes writing descriptive and helpful commit messages as easy as clicking a button, then adding your explanation.
+This makes writing descriptive and helpful commit messages as easy as clicking a button, and then adding your explanation.

-- Locate the Git Changes, and click on it.
+- Locate the Git Changes and click on it.

     ![](../../media/crud5.1.png)